Pausa90/MangaDownloader/README.md

 MangaDownloader can download an entire Manga or resume a previously download.
 It is helpfull when the manga is not over and a new chapter is released constantly.

-Every Manga is stored in a foldier in your file system, which is divided into many foldiers as there are chapters (each chapter is downloaded in multithreading).
+Every manga is stored in a foldier in your file system, which is divided into many foldiers as there are chapters (each chapter is downloaded in multithreading).

 Also Ubuntu user can use a bash scripts, located in extractPdfFromJPGs, to extract a pdf from the downloaded images.